 Compliance: Ensure adherence to regulatory requirements by configuring VPN encryption and access controls according to industry standards.

 In conclusion, AWS VPN is a versatile and scalable solution that plays a pivotal role in securing network communications for organizations utilizing AWS services.
 Whether connecting on-premises data centers, remote offices, or remote users, AWS VPN offers robust encryption, flexibility, and monitoring capabilities to safeguard data and resources.
-By following best practices and leveraging AWS VPN's features, organizations can establish a resilient and secure network infrastructure in the cloud.
+By following best practices and leveraging AWS VPN's features, organizations can establish a resilient and secure network infrastructure in the cloud:

 AWS VPN documentation: https://docs.aws.amazon.com/vpn/